harlanx/voice_recorder_recognizer/README.md

 # voice_recorder_recognizer

-An audio recorder and speech to text with commands recognition created using Dart Language wih Flutter SDK
+An audio recorder and speech to text with commands recognition created using Dart Language with Flutter SDK

 ### Voice Commands
  - Email (Compose email)